-Gracie Rutz is a sophomore at North Lamar High School, in the National BETA Club, and a leader and a role model for her local Paris Girl Scouts.
-Gracie first came to Tailored Rides in early spring of 2016 with aspirations of becoming a therapist and using her services at a therapeutic riding center that she hopes to open one day.
-As a Tailored Rides volunteer she takes her first steps on that journey and more recently she has given back even more than we could have ever imagined.
+Gracie came to us with aspirations of becoming a therapist and using her services at a therapeutic riding center that she hopes to open one day.
+As a Tailored Rides volunteer she takes her first steps on that journey and she has given back even more than we could have ever imagined.

 For her Gold Award project , Gracie worked to organize and build phase one of our sensory trail.
 The Gold Award is the highest award that can be given through the Girl Scouts of America and Gracie is only the second young woman locally to accomplish this in the past 10 years.
 The Gold Award is a major project that the Girl Scouts allow up to four years to complete.
 Gracie was required to do 80 hours of work including budgeting, seeking donations, networking, building, organizing, and leadership; all while managing school!